-As previously started, the school has jurisdiction over studentsonce they are on the compound, wearing the uniform or representing the institution at a function.
-Outside of this, the school expects that the parents will take full responsibility for the child's behavior and will assist them by developing the essence of responsibility, self-control, consideration, and respect for others.
+As previously started, the school has jurisdiction over students once they are on the compound, wearing the uniform or representing the institution at a function.

+The school expects that the parents will take full responsibility for the child's behavior and will assist them by developing the essence of responsibility, self- control and respect for others.